 Trust Land Office (TLO)

 The office has responsibility for management of the Trust's property and natural resource assets.
-The TLO was established through a Memorandum of Understanding within the Department of Natural Resources under AS 44.37.050.
+The TLO was established within the Department of Natural Resources under AS 44.37.050.

 Trust Land Office (TLO) Executive Director